redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 $ ../target/release/hello_orbtk
 ```

-On Windows, you need to use `backslash` as a path delimeter:
+On Windows, you need to use `backslash` as a path delimiter:

 ```powershell
 > cargo build --release --bin orbtk-hello.rs